-Little Dipper Confections is all about taking you back to simpler days.
+Little Dipper Confections is all about taking you back to the good old days.

 It also means I use real fruit or fruit juices to make all of my fruit-based caramels and truffles.
 While it certainly takes longer to peel and process bananas and oranges than it does to open a packet of artificial fruit flavoring, the difference in taste and the personal satisfaction I get from using high quality ingredients make it more than worthwhile.
 I also use quality couverture chocolate to enrobe each candy and not compound, baking, or coating chocolate.
 I don’t add artificial preservatives to any of my candies, so you can trust that your box of Little Dipper Confections has not been sitting on a shelf for months on end.
 Of course, this means that for optimum flavor and freshness, they’re best eaten promptly after purchase.
 Hopefully this doesn’t present too much of a challenge.